MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 #### Supported versions

 Only migrations to the same or a higher version are supported.
-For example, migrating PostgreSQL 9.5 to Azure Database for PostgreSQL 9.6 or 10 is supported, but migrating from PostgreSQL 11 to PostgreSQL 9.6 isn't supported.
+Migrating PostgreSQL 9.5 to Azure Database for PostgreSQL 9.6 or 10 is supported, but migrating from PostgreSQL 11 to PostgreSQL 9.6 isn't supported.

 Microsoft aims to support _n-2_ versions of the PostgreSQL engine in Azure Database for PostgreSQL - single server.
 The versions would be the current major version on Azure (_n_) and the two prior major versions (_-2_).

 For the latest updates on supported versions [see here](https://docs.microsoft.com/azure/postgresql/concepts-supported-versions).

 > [!NOTE]
 > Automatic major version upgrade is not supported.
-For example, there is no automatic upgrade from PostgreSQL 9.5 to PostgreSQL 9.6.
+For example, there isn't an automatic upgrade from PostgreSQL 9.5 to PostgreSQL 9.6.
 To upgrade to the next major version, dump the database and restore it to a server created with the target engine version.

 #### Network